YichunRen/AutoLibrary-Scientific-Paper-Keywords-Extraction-/README.md

 # AutoLibrary
-- DSC180B - Project (Winter 2021)
+- DSC180B A04 G03 - Capstone Project (Winter 2021)
-- Note: This is an application based on [AutoPhrase](https://github.com/shangjingbo1226/AutoPhrase) by Jingbo Shang.
+- Note: This is an application of [AutoPhrase](https://github.com/shangjingbo1226/AutoPhrase) by Jingbo Shang.

 ## Docker
 - The docker repository is jfan1998/dsc180a-docker.